-We had a net working capital of \$51.2 million at December 27, 2020 compared to a deficit of \$19.4 million at December 29, 2019.
-The increase in the net working capital during fiscal year 2020 is primarily driven by \$48.2 million net proceeds received in the Company's ATM offering completed during the second quarter of 2020 and improved restaurant level operating margins subsequent to the start of COVID-19 pandemic.
+We had a net working capital of \$72.1 million at December 26, 2021 compared to a net working capital of \$51.2 million at December 27, 2020.
+The increase in the net working capital during fiscal year 2021 is primarily driven by improved restaurant level operating margins subsequent to the start of COVID-19 pandemic.